Rehearsal Venue / Times

 The West Cornwall Concert Band was formed in 1998 and is a well established concert band within the area of west Cornwall.
 The band maintains a wide-ranging repertoire for all occasions, embracing swing, jazz, pop, classical and show music.
 The band is happy to entertain audiences in venues ranging from big outdoor public events to the more intimate surroundings of small village hall.
 We welcome new players of all abilities.

-Term time Fridays 7.45pm at The Lynch Chapel Hall, The Lynch, Winscombe, North Somerset
+Fridays 7.45pm at The Lynch Chapel Hall, The Lynch, Winscombe, North Somerset, BS25 1AR

-Medium size orchestra performing classical repertoire and some lighter orchestral music.
-Experienced players welcome to join us, string players especially.
-We are particularly seeking more first violin players grade 7and above.
+Medium size friendly orchestra performing classical repertoire.
+Players welcome to join us, string players especially.
+No auditions.

 Downend library, Bristol BS16 5TW Mondays 7.30 pm. all year round.